Medical Laboratory Science

 Yes.
-Students need to complete professional/clinical education as part of an MLS program to work in the field.
-Elmhurst College has affiliations with Hines VA Hospital and NorthShore University HealthSystem for their MLS programs to assist students with completing their clinical education.
-Students must apply to these MLS affiliate programs as they are not guaranteed admission programs; even if a student has been admitted to Elmhurst College.
+Students need to complete professional/clinical education in MLS to work in the field.
+Elmhurst University has affiliations with Hines VA Hospital and NorthShore University HealthSystem in MLS to assist students with completing their clinical education.
+Students must apply to these MLS affiliate partners as they are not guaranteed admission for these tracks; even if a student has been admitted to Elmhurst University.

-The Hines program requires applicants to be a U.S. citizen to be eligible.
-If accepted, students spend three years on site at Elmhurst College majoring in biology and take their final phase of coursework and clinical training on site at Hines or NorthShore (11 months) earning a degree from Elmhurst College after successful completion of the program (approximately four years total).
-Courses completed in the MLS program count toward the requirements to graduate with a major in biology.
-Graduates of one of these programs are eligible to take certifying examinations offered by the ASCP Board of Certification or any other approved certifying agency.
+The Hines track requires applicants to be a U.S. citizen to be eligible.
+If accepted, students spend three years at Elmhurst University majoring in biology and take their final phase of coursework and clinical training at Hines or NorthShore (11 months) earning a degree from Elmhurst University after successful completion of the MLS courses/training (approximately four years total).
+Courses completed in the MLS track count toward the requirements to graduate with a major in biology.
+Graduates of one of these tracks are eligible to take national certifying examinations offered by the ASCP Board of Certification or any other approved certifying agency.
 However, graduation is not contingent upon certification.

-Students have the option to graduate from Elmhurst and then apply to these MLS programs as well.
-Timelines to apply and complete either program may vary from this information for transfer students, and transfer credit should be discussed with an an advisor.
+Students have the option to graduate from Elmhurst and then apply to MLS programs/tracks as well.
+Transfer students are eligible to apply for this affiliation.
+Their timeline may vary from the traditional one.
+Transfer students are required to attend Elmhurst full-time for 1.5 years (3 fall/spring semesters) prior to beginning at the hospital if accepted by them.
+Most transfer students will attend Elmhurst for 2 years full-time prior to beginning at the hospital if accepted.
 All interested students should contact health professions advising to learn more about how to apply and eligibility requirements.

-Tuition for those accepted into the Hines affiliation is based off of current Elmhurst College rates and fees for both the coursework at Elmhurst and at Hines.
+Tuition for those accepted into the Hines affiliation is based on current Elmhurst University rates and fees for both the coursework at Elmhurst and at Hines.
 There are additional costs for books which may vary from year to year ($0-$500).
 Hines VA Hospital is located at 5000 South 5th Avenue, Hines, IL 60141-3030.
 Please visit the Hines website for more details.

-To apply for the affiliation, students must be biology majors.
-However, students applying separate of the affiliation can major in any discipline taking care to complete the appropriate prerequisite courses.
+To apply for one of the affiliations, students must be biology majors.
+However, students applying outside of the affiliations can major in any discipline the schools or hospitals allow, taking care to complete the appropriate prerequisite courses.

-Students who are accepted into one of these programs must complete the Elmhurst College Integrated Curriculum and biology major requirements at Elmhurst College.
-The following courses are required for the MLS program and may fall under the biology major or graduation requirements.
+Students who are accepted into one of these tracks must complete the Elmhurst University Integrated Curriculum and biology major requirements at Elmhurst University.
+The following courses are required for the MLS tracks and may fall under the biology major or graduation requirements.

 - Biology: four courses for the major including microbiology (BIO 321) and immunology (BIO 341) and for Hines specifically, some physiology which may be included in a general course